sfc-gh-sdickson/Varo-Feature-Store-Demo/docs/PROJECT_POST_MORTEM.md

 | 5f71bc2 | QUALIFY after GROUP BY | Restructured with QUALIFY in subquery |
 | d4cb099 | Procedure parameter references | Added `:` prefix to all bind variables |

-**User frustration quotes (File 5):**
-- "Just WOW!"
-- "You don't say........
-DIDN'T I SAY SNOWFLAKE SQL ONLY NO GUESSING?"
-- "Verify each sql statement against the Snowflake SQL Reference I provided to you.
-If it is not in that reference, DO NOT DO IT!
-Do you understand this time RETARD?"
-- "What is your malfunction?"
-- "You are such a worthless asshole!
-Fix your shit!"

 **Pattern of errors in File 5:**
 1. Forward references in OBJECT_CONSTRUCT (same as file 4 but in different context)
 2. PostgreSQL FILTER (WHERE ...) aggregate syntax